Sacred Lotus (Nelumbo nucifera)

 • Ornamental gardening and landscaping

-• Culinary applications (seeds, roots, and leaves)
+• Culinary uses (seeds, roots, and leaves)

 • Traditional medicinal preparations